Last verified on June 19, 2017

 For all computer-based exams, calculator software is embedded in the computer functionality, and practice time (or links) are provided.
 In the unlikely event that the embedded software is not available or malfunctions, hand-held calculators may be made available.
 Where possible, the model and manufacturer of any hand-held devices will be provided in advance.

-In the unlikely event that the embedded calculator software malfunctions, you must
+In the unlikely event that the embedded calculator software malfunctions, candidates must

 notify an on-site exam monitor immediately to either correct the problem or to file an incident report with the ABR office.
 Notifications of malfunctions not reported to the on-site monitors will not be considered as actionable by the Board.